 Q: How will I know if the skin barrier is fitting around my stoma correctly?

-The opening of the skin barrier (also known as a flange or wafer) must be cut approximately 1/8” larger than your stoma.
+A: The opening of the skin barrier (also known as a flange or wafer) must be cut approximately 1/8” larger than your stoma.
 If an appliance is fitting well, it should stay in place without leakage for about five days.
 The skin barrier will not harm the stoma and must cover the peristomal skin to provide protection.
 A correct fitting pouching system is the best way to prevent skin irritation.

 Q: Where can I find information about all of the ostomy appliance systems available?